wormhole-foundation/xdapp-book/src/wormhole/6_relayers.md

 # Relayers

-All simple cross-chain processes on Wormhole essentially boil down to a three step process:
+All simple cross-chain processes on Wormhole essentially boil down to a three-step process:

 1. Perform an action on chain A.
 2. Retrieve the resulting VAA from the Guardian Network.